-4.2.13 A Data Provider must use its Data Provider Code to identify itself as the agent that supplies PNCD to the IPND Manager on behalf of a CSP or group of CSPs.
-4.2.14 Data Providers must ensure that all PNCD records provided to the IPND Manager include the unique Data Provider Code, CSP Code and file source combination as assigned by the IPND Manager.

-NOTE: A unique Data Provider Code and CSP code combination is required to identify the CSP responsible for ensuring accurate, complete and up to date PNCD and to also identify the Data Provider responsible for uploading the PNCD to the IPND Manager.
-The IPND Manager needs to be advised if data provision arrangements change so a new unique code combination can be assigned and used.
+- 4.2.15 A Data Provider must use its Data Provider Code to identify itself as the agent that supplies PNCD to the IPND Manager on behalf of a CSP or group of CSPs. - 4.2.16 Data Providers must ensure that all PNCD records provided to the IPND Manager include the unique Data Provider Code, CSP Code and file source combination as assigned by the IPND Manager that identifies the CSP responsible for ensuring accurate, complete and up to date PNCD and the Data Provider responsible for uploading the PNCD to the IPND Manager. - 4.2.17 Where a CSP uses a new Data Provider they must provide the IPND Manager within a reasonable timeframe, with the details of the new Data Provider.